 In the year following completion of water and/or sewer main construction, connecting improved or abutting unimproved properties are assessed a FFBC.
-The assessment as required by law is to repay funds borrowed by the Commission for water and/or sewer main construction.
-The charge appears on the property tax bill for 30 years, but may be paid in full at any time.
+The assessment as required by law is to repay funds borrowed by WSSC for water and/or sewer main construction.
+The charge appears on the property tax bill for 20 years, but may be paid in full at any time.
 The FFBC assessment is determined by multiplying property footage by the rate per foot for the appropriate property classification.
 Irregularly shaped lots are assessed using average footages of neighboring regular shaped properties.
-Listed below are the Commission's 2018 approved FFBC rates for residential properties.
+Listed below are the Commission's latest approved FFBC rates for residential properties.
 The rates are updated annually.
-The assessments levied during 2019 Levy will run for 30 years.
-The bond period for properties levied between 2013-2018 was 20 years.
-The bond period for properties levied between 1983-2012 was 23 years.
+The assessments levied during 2018 Levy will run for 20 years.
+The bond period for properties levied between 1983-2012 were 23 years.
 Earlier years assessments could be from 33 to 50 years.